lostechies/blog/_derekgreer/2011-04-11-effective-tests-a-test-first-example-part-3.md

 <div style="background-color: #FFFFF;border: 1px solid black;border-collapse: collapse;color: black;float: none;font-family: Consolas, 'Bitstream Vera Sans Mono', 'Courier New', Courier, monospace;font-size: 12px;font-style: normal;font-variant: normal;font-weight: normal;line-height: 20px;padding: 5px;text-align: left;vertical-align: baseline">
   When_the_player_gets_three_in_a_row
   Failed	it_should_announce_the_player_as_the_winner
   Assert.AreEqual failed.
-Expected:&lt;Player wins!&gt;.
-Actual:&lt;That spot is taken!&gt;.
+Expected:<Player wins!>.
+Actual:<That spot is taken!>.
 </div>

 Our test still passes, but for some reason we broke the test for testing that the player wins when getting three in a row.
 Let’s have a look: